lab11/raspberrypi-cc2520/README.md

     cd tinyos-main/apps/Blink
     make rpi

-Then copy `build/rpi/main.exe` to the RPI and you should be able to run
-it:

-    scp build/rpi/main.exe <raspberrypi>:~/blink
+To install it to the RPi you can simply do:

+    make rpi install.<ipaddress of the rpi>

-    on the rpi:
+Then on the rpi:

-    ./blink
+    sudo ./BlinkAppC

-Pins 7, 12, and 13 should be toggling.
+Pins 7, 12, and 13 should be toggling and the LEDs on the interface board should be blinking.

 ### RadioCountToLeds

 To test the radio with TinyOS, run the RadioCountToLeds app on the RPi and another mote.
 The basic process is the same as with the blink app above.

+### Debug

+If you need to, you can run the TinyOS application with GDB.
+To add the debug
+symbols:

+    make rpi debug

+Then on the RPi:

+    sudo gdb ./AppC

 Setting Up an Actual Border Router